Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Equivariant moduli theory on surfaces

-If $ d > 0, $ then the integer $ b $ can be chosen as zero and we are done.
-Suppose either $ \gcd(r, d) = 1, $ or $ (r, c_1) $ is primitive and $ H $ is $ x $-generic.
-By Lemma \ref{lem_slope_Gieseker} and \ref{lem_slope_semistable_implies_stable}, slope semistability is the same as Gieseker semistability.
-Since tensoring by the line bundle $ B $ preserves slope stability, this implies

-This completes the proof. \end{proof} \begin{ex}[Hilbert schemes of points on $ K3 $ surfaces are Bridgeland moduli spaces.]
+\end{proof} \begin{ex}[Hilbert schemes of points on $ K3 $ surfaces are Bridgeland moduli spaces.]
 Let $ (X,H) $ be a polarized $ K3 $ surface.
 Let $ I_Z $ be the ideal sheaf of a zero-dimensional subscheme $ Z \subset X $ of length $ n. $ Then the Mukai vector of $ I_Z $ is

 in $ R(X), $ the slope $ \mu_h(I_Z) = 0, $ and $ \gcd(r,d) = 1 $ since $ r = 1. $ Choose $ \beta = -h $ in $ R^1(X). $ Then we have $ \deg(\beta h) = -\deg(h^2) < 0 = \mu(I_Z).$ Choose a sufficiently large $ t > 0. $ Then we can identify the Hilbert scheme of $ n $ points on $ X $ as a Bridgeland moduli space: